erjosito/azure-networking-lab/README.md

 lab-user pts/0        2017-03-23 23:41 (<b>10.4.2.101</b>)
 </pre>

+**Note:** if you see multiple SSH sessions, you might want to kill them, so that you only have one.
+You can get the process IDs of the SSH sessions with the command ps -ef | grep sshd, and you can kill a specific process ID with the command kill -9 process_id_to_be_killed.
+Obviously, if you happen to kill the session over which you are currently connected, you will have to reconnect again.

 **Step 8.** This is expected, since firewalls are configured to source NAT the connections outgoing on that interface.
-Now open another Putty window, and connect over SSH to the public IP address of the firewall.
-Remember that you can retrieve the list of public IP address with the command "az network public-ip list -o table".
-Please go to the same firewall that you just saw in the previous step.
-That is, if in the `who` command you saw the IP address 10.4.2.101, connect with Putty to the public IP address &#39;nvaPip-1&#39;, if you saw 10.4.2.102, connect to &#39;nvaPip-2&#39;.
-In our example from the output above, we saw the &#39;10.4.2.101&#39;, so we will connect to the first NVA.
+Now open another SSH window/panel, and connect over the jump host to the NVA.
+If in the `who` command you saw the IP address 10.4.2.101.
 Remember that the username is still &#39;lab-user&#39;, the password &#39;Microsoft123!&#39; (without the quotes).
 After connecting to the firewall, you can display the NAT configuration with the following command:

 <pre lang="...">
+lab-user@myVnet1-vm2:~$ <b>ssh 10.4.2.101</b>
+lab-user@10.4.2.101's password:
+<i>...Output omitted...</li>
+lab-user@linuxnva-1:~$
 lab-user@linuxnva-1:~$ <b>sudo iptables -L -t nat</b>
 Chain PREROUTING (policy ACCEPT) target     prot opt source               destination